 Breastfed baby poop—week six onwards

-Some breastfed babies may only stool once every three to ten days or so and their poop may be light brown due to a longer time in the gut.
-4 Because the poop is soft and there’s plenty of it when it comes, so doesn’t fit the description of hard dry poop that may be described as constipation.
+Some breastfed babies may only stool once every three to ten days or so and their poo may be light brown due to a longer time in the gut.
+15 The poop is usually soft and there’s plenty of it when it comes, so doesn’t fit the description of hard dry poop that may be described as constipation.
 However, although parents may be told that this interval between poops is normal in breastfed babies, it may not be ideal.
 A baby may be feeling uncomfortable after this period of time.
-One author proposes that a potential cause of infrequent stooling, despite a good breast milk intake and weight gain, is a sensitivity to cows’ milk products coming from the mother’s diet—especially if accompanied with rashes and other symptoms of allergy5.
+Different authors have different explanations: